dustywhite7/Econ8310/SlidesCode/2 - GAMs.md

 # Generalized Additive Models

-GAMs allow us much of the flexibility of non-linear models, without the difficulty of interpretation.
+GAMs offer us much of the flexibility of non-linear models, without the difficulty of interpretation.
 - Each parameter's effect on the dependent variable is modeled as its own function
 - Since the model is additive, interpretation is straightforward, and parameter effects can be isolated